-\end{proof} Therefore, for computational basis measurement by Alice, the outcomes are equally nonlocal predictable by Bob when the shared state is a pure entangled state or when the same state has gone a full dephasing on Alice's subsystem.
-Thus, entangled states are not special in the context of nonlocal predictability if Alice measures on a certain basis.
-In the following theorem, we show existence of measurements and a large set of pure entangled states such that the dephased counterpart of a pure entangled state from the set, can have greater nonlocal predictability than the pure state itself.
+\end{proof} Therefore, for computational basis measurement by Alice, the outcomes are equally remotely predictable by Bob when the shared state is a pure entangled state or when the same state has undergone a full dephasing on Alice's subsystem.
+Thus, entangled states are not special in the context of remote predictability if Alice measures on a certain basis.
+In the following theorem, we show the existence of measurements and a large set of pure entangled states such that the dephased counterpart of a pure entangled state from the set can have greater remote predictability than the pure state itself.

-\begin{thm} There exist measurements by Alice such that the nonlocal predictability is greater when Alice and Bob share a state, $\mathcal{D}_A(\rho_{AB})$, defined in eq. \eqref{ruswa}, compared to when they share state, $\rho_{AB}$, for a large set of pure entangled states, $\rho_{AB}$. \end{thm}
+\begin{thm} There exist measurements by Alice such that the remote predictability is greater when Alice and Bob share a state, $\mathcal{D}_A(\rho_{AB})$, defined in eq. \eqref{ruswa}, compared to when they share state, $\rho_{AB}$, for a large set of pure entangled states, $\rho_{AB}$. \end{thm}

 \begin{proof} We prove the statement by showing that there exists at least one measurement, for a large set of bipartite pure entangled states, $|\psi_0\rangle_{AB}$, such that $\Delta_{\mathcal{D}_A(\psi_0)}-\Delta_{\psi_0}>0$, where $\psi_0:=\ketbra{\psi_0}{\psi_0}_{AB}$.
 See Appendix \ref{app:A1} for the complete proof. \end{proof}